Biblical Hebrew has a very limited vocabulary of less than 9000 words, but is tremendously rich in expressing itself.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Biblical Hebrew – An Amazing Language, both Simple and Deep at the Same Time
+Please use the Social Network links just below to share this information from The Explanation, Biblical Hebrew – An Amazing Language, both Simple and Deep at the Same Time